Abreu Advogados

 • to express an opinion on issues prior to the management of the company making a formal decision (that opinion should be given genuine consideration but need not be followed).

-In addition to representation by works councils, the Portuguese Constitution recognises the right for employees to organise themselves into trade unions and other similar organizations.
+In addition to representation by works councils, the Portuguese Constitution recognises the right for employees to organise themselves into trade unions and other similar organisations.

 Employees’ Right To Strike